 - Waste recycling joint study course: Māris Kļaviņš(Riga) is working on development of this course and would appreciate contact from others who are interested in being part of it.
 There is funding for this available in Latvia, but materials will need to be presented in Latvian.

 - Co-ordination and advice on establishing research relationships with partner institutions.
 We are establishing as part of our website:

 - a proposal development/expertise sharing platform and workshops (co-ordinated by Martina Kirilova, Mainz)

 - Expertise template is prepared: Listing of Partner Institutions’ local expertise, areas of current research, and typical tools employed (co-ordinated by Emmanuelle Pucéat, Burgandy).
 Sub-groups are defined with related or complimentary interests:

 3-Impact of modern climate changes on soil processes, carbon stock and water quality

 4-Resources and energies

 - Outreach and community engagement about Climate proxies / records and Earth resources in our region.
 Emmanuelle Puceat – to provide more information about the current plans.

-- Geothermal living lab: capturing data from ground source heat pumps, citizen science approach.
-Universität Mainz will apply for external funds for such a lab (and borehole) in the next few years.
+- Geothermal living lab: We hope to drill a research borehole and set up a long- term monitoring lab to evaluate the potential for this to be a significant energy source for a new Earth Sciences building that will be constructed at Universität Mainz in the next 5 years.
 Are other institutions interested in acquiring similar data from their regions?
 Please contact Virginia Toy (Mainz) to discuss further.